Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 - plural: w-

 Indefinite:
-- singular: kth-
+- singular: th-
 - plural: x-

 Indefinite specific (in the singular only; no plural exists)
 - singular: same as indefinite plural

+When are articles used?
+They are not used in common speech, except when a special distinction is needed.
+The definite article is omitted unless the speaker is communicating something that the interlocutor should know (I see the book -- implying they know which books you refer too).
+The indefinite specific is used when the speaker has a specific something in mind, but excepts the interlocuter does not know about it (I see *indefinite specific* booK -- I see some book you would not know about or see).
+The indefinite is used when there is uncertainty -- when neither know the exat object of what they are talking about.

+As such, these can be seen as "special adjectives* in a way, not exactly articles as English has them.

 ### Nouns
 All nouns have 2 parts:
 - a root
 - a suffix.
 The suffix is always "e", "a" or "ii" in the base form, and matches noun class.

-Nouns have a nominative - accusative distinction.
-For singular nouns, the accusative if formed by added "nh" added to the end of a noun.
-This means that the language can use VOS or VSO, but the "default" order is more commonly VOS.
-For plural nouns, there is no nominative-accusative distinction except by context and / or word order.

-No other cases exist -- meaning the language makes heavy use of prepositions and prepositional phrases (part of how everything is based on movement)

 Nouns take a singular - plural distinction.
 - For "living" nouns, this is easiest -- the "e" changes to "a" or (rarely) "ii" as appropriate.
 No other changes are made.
-This can then be transformed into the accusative by adding "nh" as normal.
-- for "present" and "abstract" nouns, "lh" is added as a suffix.
-This means that forming the accusative is no longer possible, so the nominative-accusative distinction is not made in these plurals.
-THis is part of why the language's word order is still somewhat strict.
+- for "present" nouns, "i" is added as a suffix, forming a dipthong with the previous letter.
+That allows /ei/ and /oi/ -- but only as word-endinggs, not anywhere else within a word
+- "absent" nouns that take the plural do so by reducing ii to i.

 ### Adjectives
 "Simple adjectives" have the same structure (i.e. endings) as nouns, and change the same way nouns do grammatically for agreement.